pieterjandesmedt/vite-et-reves/content/captains-log/2020-03-25-virus-vexation.md

 At Connections, they said: "We can't help you.
 Book another flight through British Airways (€3000+)."
 At American Airlines, they said: "Sorry, nothing we can do.
 The POTUS, in his infinity idiocy, has spoken."
 Embassies and consulates were called.
 Some said, "It's not going to be a problem."
 Others said, "Yeah, this is going to be a problem."

 We found another flight on Tuesday morning via Barbados through Toronto to London.
 On Sunday we heard that Grenada would close its airport on Monday evening.
-We jumped on a bus to the airport --- an adventure in itself for the Parents, who are use to taking a taxi.
+We jumped on a bus to the airport --- an adventure in itself for the Parents, who are used to taking a taxi.
 We had the ticket changed to Monday without hassle.
 Do use LIAT airlines when in the Caribbean.
 They're friendly and understanding (though their website sucks doggie balls and will leave you hanging after you think you bought tickets).

 I booked a place via AirBnb for them to spend a night on Barbados.
 The owner didn't want to meet them in person because of the virus scare and directed the taxi driver to a place that was not at all like the ad.
 My Parents wisely refused the shady 'alternative' and went to a hotel.